 4.8.20 Storage life test.
-Specimens shall be stored under standard test conditions (4.4.1) for 90 days.
-After storage the battery shall be tested per 4.8.5 to determine conformance to 3.6.10.
+Specimens shall be stored under standard test conditions (see 4.4.1) for 90 days.
+After storage, the battery shall be tested per 4.8.5 to determine conformance to 3.6.10.

 4.8.21 Inspection of packaging.
-Packaging inspection shall be accomplished in accordance with the quality assurance provisions of MIL-B-208, and the applicable packaging data sheet.
+Packaging inspection shall be accomplished in accordance with the quality assurance provisions of MIL-B-208, or the applicable packaging data sheet as selected from paragraph 5.1.1 (see 6.2).